 Use the Best Tool for the Job

 That’s a lot to keep in mind, isn’t it?
-Luckily, you can make it a lot more manageable by using the email lead generation software Clickback MAIL.
+Luckily, you can make it a lot more manageable by using the email lead generation software Clickback.
 Here’s a quick list of some time-saving features that’ll keep the spam filters happy with your emails:

-- Sender Score Safeguards: When you send a bulk email campaign from Clickback MAIL, the software uses its own IPs and domains.
+- Sender Score Safeguards: When you send a bulk email campaign from Clickback, the software uses its own IPs and domains.
 This means that your sender reputation remains untouched.

 - Powerful Design Tools: The email editor offers a drag-and-drop option to make it easy to make professional designs, as well as an HTML mode if you want to design your emails directly in the source code.